Quasi-stationary distributions for randomly perturbed dynamical systems: Applications

-In the limiting cases where the population is either weakly-mixed or well-mixed, we can say more about the support of the limiting measure $\mu$.
-These stronger assertions rely on the one-dimensional map $x\mapsto f_0 x \exp(-x)$ having a linearly stable periodic orbit, call it $\mathcal{S}=\{p,F(p),\dots, F^{n-1}(p)\}$ where $n$ is the period. \citet[Theorem C]{kozlovski-03} proved that, for an open and dense set of $f_0$ values, such a stable periodic orbit exists.
-Hence, this assumption is not very restrictive. \begin{theorem} Assume the one-dimensional map $x\mapsto f_0 x \exp(-x)$ has a linearly stable periodic orbit, call it $\mathcal{S}=\{p,F(p),\dots, F^{n-1}(p)\}$, and $D$ is an irreducible, non-negative matrix whose row sums equal one (i.e. a row stochastic matrix). \begin{description} \item[weakly mixing] If $D$ is sufficiently close to the identity matrix, then there exists $n_k$ linearly stable periodic orbits for $F(x)$ and $\mu$ is supported by the union of these stable periodic orbits. \item[strongly mixing] If all the entries of $D$ are sufficiently close to $1/k$ and the column sums of $D$ equal one (i.e. $D$ is doubly stochastic), then there exists a unique globally stable periodic orbit for $F(x)$ and the support of $\mu$ is given by this periodic orbit. \end{description} \end{theorem} We remark that in the special case of a single patch, $k=1$, we recover results of \citet{hognas-97}, \citet{klebaner-lazar-zeitouni-98}, and \citet{ramanan-zeitouni-99} for one-dimensional maps on a compact interval.
-See Section 3.5 for further discussion about this point.
+In the limiting cases where the population is either weakly mixed or well mixed, we can say more about the support of the limiting measure $\mu$.
+These stronger assertions rely on the one-dimensional map $x\mapsto f_0 x \exp(-x)$ having a linearly stable periodic orbit, call it $\mathcal{S}=\{p,F(p),\ldots, F^{n-1}(p)\}$ where $n$ is the period. \citeauthor{kozlovski-03} [(\citeyear{kozlovski-03}), Theorem~C] proved that, for an open and dense set of $f_0$ values, such a stable periodic orbit exists.
+Hence, this assumption is not very restrictive.

+\begin{theorem} Assume the one-dimensional map $x\mapsto f_0 x \exp(-x)$ has a linearly stable periodic orbit, call it $\mathcal{S}=\{p,F(p),\ldots, F^{n-1}(p)\}$, and $D$ is an irreducible, nonnegative matrix whose row sums equal one (i.e., a row stochastic matrix). \begin{longlist} \item[Weakly mixing.]
+If $D$ is sufficiently close to the identity matrix, then there exists $n_k$ linearly stable periodic orbits for $F(x)$, and $\mu$ is supported by the union of these stable periodic orbits.

+\item[Strongly mixing.]
+If all the entries of $D$ are sufficiently close to $1/k$ and the column sums of $D$ equal one (i.e., $D$ is doubly stochastic), then there exists a unique globally stable periodic orbit for $F(x)$, and the support of $\mu$ is given by this periodic orbit. \end{longlist} \end{theorem}

+We remark that in the special case of a single patch, $k=1$, we recover results of \citet{hognas-97}, \citet{klebaner-lazar-zeitouni-98} and \citet{ramanan-zeitouni-99} for one-dimensional maps on a compact interval.
+See Section~\ref{s3.5} for further discussion about this point.